How can target-date investments help me?

 Investment mixes ready to go

 A target-date investment contains a collection of mutual funds that create a broadly diversified mix of stocks and bonds.
-So you can pick just one option and be done with selecting investments.
-The target-date investment serves as a complete portfolio.
+You can choose just one option and be done selecting investments because a target-date investment serves as a complete portfolio.

 Each target-date investment has a year in its name, the target date.
 The investment is designed for people planning to retire and leave the workforce in or around that year.
-To find a target-date investment that might work for you, simply ask yourself when you want to retire.
-If you’re not sure, you can add 67* to your birth year.
-Then take a look at the target-date investment closest to that year.
+To find a target-date investment that might work for you, ask yourself when you want to retire.
+If you’re not sure, you can ballpark it by adding 671 to your birth year.
+Then take a look at the target-date investment with the year closest to the total.

 You don’t have to choose the investment that matches your expected retirement year.
-A target-date investment is designed for a particular retirement year, not a particular person.
-It doesn’t account for your personal finances and tolerance for risk.
-You can choose one with a later target date if you prefer a more aggressive investment mix.
+Since a target-date investment is designed for a particular retirement year, not a particular person, it doesn’t account for your personal finances and tolerance for risk.
+So you can choose one with a later target date if you prefer a more aggressive investment mix.
 Or, if you prefer a more conservative mix, you can choose an investment with an earlier target date.

 Also, you’re never locked into a particular target-date investment.
-In fact, if you invest in one, we encourage you to check your investment mix from time to time to make sure it’s in line with your goals and tolerance for risk, especially if your planned retirement year changes.
+If you’re invested in one, we encourage you to check your investment mix from time to time to make sure it’s in line with your goals and tolerance for risk, especially if your planned retirement year changes.

-They can serve you for the long run
+They can serve you over the long term

 A single target-date investment can work for you throughout both your career and retirement.

 A target-date investment also handles most regular account maintenance for you.
-If the investment’s mix of stocks and bonds is thrown off by the market, it will automatically adjust to keep you on course.
+For instance, if the investment’s mix of stocks and bonds is thrown off by the market, it will automatically adjust to keep you on course.

 The target date is not the end